aretius/Machine_learning_Projects/README.md

 • Kaggle Competition - https://www.kaggle.com/c/two-sigma-financial-modeling<br>
 Task:
 • This dataset contains anonymized features pertaining to a time-varying value for a financial instrument.<br>• Each instrument has an id.
-Time is represented by the 'timestamp' feature and the variable to predict is 'y'.
+Time is represented by the 'timestamp' feature and the variable to predict is 'y'.<br>
+• Used : - Selected best columns based upon Tree Algorithms, Removed Outliers  by successive quantization on residuals and finally used Logistic Regression & Extra trees classifier

 # Project 13